Alexius08/dpaths-api/README.md

 ## Deployment

 The `master` branch of this respository is automatically deployed [to Heroku](https://distilled-paths.herokuapp.com/) where it's hosted along with the connected PostgreSQL database.
 The admin panel is available at https://dashboard.heroku.com/apps/distilled-paths.

+## Contributing

+Thank you for your interest in contributing to Distilled Paths!
+There are many ways to contribute to this project.
+Get started [here](https://github.com/dpaths/dpaths-api/blob/master/.github/CONTRIBUTING.md).